Updated April 11, 2025

 - Yeast or Fungi – While slightly less common, yeast and fungi (like Malasezzia or Aspergillus) will often create foul odors and hair loss on top of bacterial infection symptoms.

-- Allergies – Your kid’s 4th grade classmates aren’t the only ones with serious allergies.
+- Allergies – Your kid’s 4th-grade classmates aren’t the only ones with serious allergies.
 Dogs can be allergic to substances found in food, the environment, and elsewhere.
-Ask for allergy testing if you notice swelling, eye watering, and redness with ear itching.
+Ask for allergy testing if you notice swelling, eye-watering, and redness with ear itching.

 - Foreign Bodies – Remember that canine sense of play?
 While playing fetch in the backyard, your dog’s ears might just pick up a “toy” of their own.
 Again, a vet’s tools are the only way to see if a foreign object is the culprit.

 - Tumor or Polyps – Before you freak out, know that every ear bump doesn’t mean cancer.
 Sometimes, a buildup of ear wax or infections can lead to polyps.
-Tumors & polyps often hide in the ear canal, so make sure to check with your vet for an expert diagnosis.
+Tumors & polyps often hide in the ear canal, causing inflammation, so make sure to check with your vet for an expert diagnosis.

 You saw the vet.
 You got the diagnosis.
 You picked up the prescription.
 Now, it’s showtime.